djsaikrishna/EmilyAPI/README.md

 3. Set the SAFONE API URL to use in `SAFONE_API_URL`.
 It defaults to this [API](https://api.safone.tech/).
 4. Set the Telegraph Name to use in `TELEGRAPH_NAME`.
 It defaults to this Name - EmilyAPI.
 5. Set the Telegraph URL to use in `TELEGRAPH_LINK`.
 It defaults to this [link](https://github.com/missemily22).
-6. Set `DATABASE_URL` to a MongoDB URL (Connection string) for storing/obtaining results generated via the /api/bypass and /api/direct endpoints.<br>
+6. (Optional) Set `DATABASE_URL` to a MongoDB URL (Connection string) for storing/obtaining results generated via the /api/bypass and /api/direct endpoints.<br>
-Follow this [guide](https://github.com/missemily22/EmilyAPI/blob/main/README.md#generate-database) to generate database.
+Follow this [guide](/README.md#generate-database) to generate database.
+7. (Optional) Set `WARP_ID` to your Cloudflare Warp ID if you want to generate some extra Warp+ Quota

 ### Starting the Server